The End of Application Security As You Know It

 I believed that application security was broken, so we made you a new one.

 Allow me to announce the Total Application Security’s availability on Amazon Web Services.
-It brings you everything that I have talked and much more.
+It brings you everything that I have talked about and much more.

-Now available as an Amazon Machine Image (AMI), Total Application is industry’s first fully managed web application security that detects, protects, and monitors.
+Now available as an Amazon Machine Image (AMI), Total Application is the industry’s first fully managed web application security that detects, protects, and monitors.

-Total Application Security offers web application scanning that detects and reports application-layer vulnerabilities accurately along with web application firewall to block hacking attempts.
+Total Application Security offers web application scanning that detects and reports application-layer vulnerabilities accurately along with web application firewalls to block hacking attempts.
 The security experts also create custom rules, analyze and block DDoS attacks, maintain zero-false positives, and report incidents in real-time.

 Right from the first scan, your applications are dug deep down for weaknesses.
 These weaknesses are reported to security experts and you, for faster decision-making.

 Total Application Security blocks hacking attempts with Web Application Firewall.
 Its rules can be customized to block any kind of suspicious activity.
 You can request for it at any time.

 We call it the ‘end of app sec as you know it’ because of the monitoring advantage.
 At every level, Total Application Security is managed by a dedicated security team to:

 - Test applications manually to uncover security issues related to business logic

 - Create custom WAF rules for complex attacks